-You can also identify your card with the card number on the bottom right of the back of your Suica card (JE...), so it might be a good idea to take a memo of it when you purchase one.
+You can also identify your card with the card number on the bottom right of the back of your Suica card (starting with "JE"), so it might be a good idea to take a memo of it when you purchase one.

-After asking to reissue your card, you must pick up your new card at a ticket booth of the railroad company of your IC card within 14 days.
-You can go through steps 1-4 above at major stations in the Suica and PASMO area, but you can only receive your card at the booth of the railroad company that your card is issued from.
+After asking to reissue your card, you must pick up your new card at a ticket booth of the railroad company of your IC card the following day.
+If you can't pick it up the next day, be sure to pick it up within 14 days of your application.
+You can go through steps 1 through 4 above at major stations in the Suica and PASMO area, but you can only receive your card at the booth of the railroad company that your card is issued from.

 If you're reissuing a Suica, you will need to go to a JR station, whereas for a PASMO you'll be heading toward a private railway.
 You will need an ID when receiving your card as well, so don't forget to bring your passport!

-There is a commission fee of 510 yen, and you will also have to pay a deposit of 500 yen for your new card, for a total of 1,010 yen that you will be paying upon receiving your card.
+There is a commission fee of 520 yen, and you will also have to pay a deposit of 500 yen for your new card, for a total of 1,020 yen that you will be paid upon receiving your card.